sumpygump/hollyscroll/README.md

   -s {normal,typewriter}, --style {normal,typewriter}
                         Set output style mode
-  -l, --list            Display list of files and mimes only
+  -l, --list            Display list of files and mimes only -r, --repeat          Repeat listing the files after done

+Example:
+  hollyscroll ~/Documents

+You can also pipe in content from other programs: ls -l | hollyscroll dmesg | hollyscroll
 ```

-You can also pipe in content from other programs

-    ls -l | hollyscroll

-    tail -f /var/log/apache2/error.log | hollyscroll